There are lots of different types of ebikes out there to choose from, but one common way to subcategorize them is based on the type of motor they use.

 In contrast, with hub-drives, torque is applied directly to the wheel independently of the gears.
 This can make it feel more as if you’re being pushed or pulled along (depending on which wheel the motor is placed on), rather than propelling yourself through your own power.

 Aside from the way torque is applied, the actual placement of the motor on the bike itself also affects handling.
-With mid-drives, the motor is at the center, directly under you, so the weight is distributed evenly across the bike.
+With mid-drive, the motor is at the center, directly under you, so the weight is distributed evenly across the bike.
 This makes it feel more natural and easier to maneuver.

 With hub-drive bikes, the weight is concentrated towards either the rear or the front, which throws off the balance.
 Depending on the model you choose, this extra weight can be offset by the design of the bike, but it usually has a negative impact on handling.